How to Size a Generator for Commercial Building

 What to Do Before Sizing a Generator

-- Voltage drop – When motors start, they create a current surge that step loads the generator and creates a voltage drop.
+- Voltage drop: When motors start, they create a current surge that step loads the generator and creates a voltage drop.
 Most commercial applications should be limited to about 15% voltage drop.

-- Never add amps when sizing a generator.
-Convert amps to kW and add kW to determine the required generator size.
+- Amps: Never add amps when sizing a generator.
+Convert amps to kilowatts (kW) and add kW to determine the required generator size.
 When sizing a generator for a commercial building, you want to calculate the total number of power output rating in kW you would need in order to ensure that your generator can provide power to all required equipment and machinery.
 Simply adding the needed amps to the total kW value will provide inaccurate power calculation needs and result in the purchase of a generator that does not meet or exceeds your total power requirements.

-How to Calculate What Size Generator You Need
+How to Calculate the Size of a Generator

 Method 1: Full Load Capacity